cs373gc-fall-2016/Startup-Fairy/README.md

 6. `bower install`

 ### Development
-Run `python run.py`, you will be able to see the site at `localhost:5000`
+Run `python run.py`, you will be able to see the site at `localhost:5000`.

+### Deployment
+In order to avoid a socket error in development, we will use environment variables to tell Flask we are on a production environment and therefore the correct port to run on.

+`export PRODUCTION=True`

 ### Models
 * Company